James Patterson: Book banning

 In March 2023, Patterson's Maximum Ride series were banned from two elementary school libraries in Florida's Martin County School District and placed in their middle school libraries.
 Patterson criticized the move, calling it a "borderline absurd decision".
 He encouraged readers to "send a polite note" to Florida Governor Ron DeSantis in response to legislation passed to seek community input on school library materials.

 Personal life

 Patterson and his wife, Susan, live in Palm Beach, Florida.
 They have a son, who was born on February 8, 1998.

-In 2015, Patterson established the James Patterson Pledge with Scholastic Book Clubs to put books in the hands of young readers.
+In 2015, Patterson established the James Patterson Pledge with Scholastic Book Clubs to provide books to young readers.